 Due to the financial challenges created by the COVID-19 pandemic, federal student loan payments were automatically paused from March 2020 to September 2023.
 During that time, interest didn’t accrue and collections activities were also paused.
 But now that payments are due again, many borrowers are looking for ways to make their loans more manageable, especially those who are facing ongoing financial hardships.

 One option is student loan deferment, which allows you to temporarily pause your student loan payments.
 As with most financial decisions, there are pros and cons to deferring your student loans.
 Here’s more information about student loan deferment and what it could mean for your financial future.

 What Is Student Loan Deferment?

 Deferment is a program that allows you to temporarily stop making payments on your federal student loans or to temporarily reduce your monthly payments for a specified time period.

-This is similar to another option—forbearance—but unlike forbearance, depending on the type of student loan you have, you will not be charged interest on the loan while it is in deferment.
-As explained by the Department of Education , if you hold one of the following types of loans, you will not be responsible for paying interest on your loan while it is in deferment:
+This is similar to another option known as forbearance.
+However, unlike forbearance, you may not be charged interest while your loan is in deferment.
+According to the Department of Education, if you hold one of the following types of loans, you will not be responsible for paying interest on your loan while it is in deferment:

 • Direct Subsidized Loan

 • Subsidized Federal Stafford Loan

 • The subsidized portion of a Direct Consolidation Loan

 • The subsidized portion of a Federal Family Education Loan (FFEL) Consolidation Loan